For urgent consular assistance call

 Under Moroccan law, Moroccan citizenship takes priority.
 This can affect your rights and responsibilities, including:

-Always travel on your Australian passport.
+Always travel on your Australian passport if possible.

 Moroccan citizenship is automatic for the children of Moroccan fathers.
 Moroccan women who are married to foreigners can also pass on their Moroccan citizenship to their children.